 Sometimes when I’m teaching about things like accountability and personal responsibility, I’ll ask a volunteer to draw a soccer field or a basketball court on the board.
 Almost without exception, they start by drawing the boundary lines.
 From there, they might add the midline or the goals.
 But they seem to know without prompting that defining what’s “in bounds” and what’s not is the place to start.

-When studying responsibility from Scripture, we need to follow the same process.
+When studying Scripture about responsibility, we need to follow the same process.
 Before we can really dig into any Bible verses about character building, we have to understand our personal responsibilities.
 We have to know the standard—what “in bounds” looks like—from a biblical perspective.
-Without knowing those expectations, we can’t fulfill our responsibilities or apply accountability in a meaningful way.
+Without knowing those expectations, we can’t fulfill our responsibilities as dads or apply accountability in a meaningful way.

 The list below identifies seven key responsibilities that we have as men according to God’s Word.
 These are foundational principles and verses for character building.

 Of course, the list isn’t exhaustive.
 We’ll never know everything about responsibility and accountability this side of heaven.
-But it does provide a solid starting point for digging into teaching responsibility from Scripture.
+But it does provide a solid starting point for digging into Scripture about responsibility.
 It strengthens us as learners, and it allows us to nurture lives of integrity.
 That’s vital for those times when we have to hold friends and family members accountable.

 Once God rescued Israel from Egyptian slavery and set about the business of building a nation, His first command was clear.
 He alone is God, and His people had a responsibility to worship Him alone.
-Even today, we need to filter other verses about accountability and responsibility through this truth.
+Even today, we need to filter other Bible verses about responsibility through this truth.

 The Israelites had strayed from God, but the prophet Micah accepted the challenge of teaching them responsibility from Scripture.
 God’s commands to live well toward Him and others was nothing new.
 The Lord expected—and still expects—His people to live in a way that honors others and glorifies Him.

-Responsibility to lead spiritually: “We will not hide them from their children, but will tell a future generation the praiseworthy acts of the Lord, his might, and the wondrous works he has performed” — Psalm 78:4
+“We will not hide them from their children, but tell to the coming generation the glorious deeds of the Lord, and his might, and the wonders that he has done.”

-Responsibility to trust God at all times: “Don’t worry about anything, but in everything, through prayer and petition with thanksgiving, present your requests to God.
-And the peace of God, which surpasses all understanding, will guard your hearts and minds in Christ Jesus” — Philippians 4:6-7
+“[D]o not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
+And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”

 We live in a world where change is a constant.
 That ongoing chaos can leave parents and kids unsettled.
 That’s why Bible verses about building character focus on absolute trust in God.
 You’re going to face hard times, and worry is going to be a tempting option.
 But your heavenly Father challenges you to bring your concerns to Him and to live out your trust in Him by embracing the peace only He provides.